When Control Isn't the Real Issue: Understanding the Hidden Needs of Emotionally Abusive Partners

 • chaos

-• So he projects it onto you.
+• So abusers project it onto you.

 Abusers, especially those with personality disorders cannot regulate their own emotions towards themselves or others and intentionally hurt others through destabilizing, confusing, blame-shifting because they need someone to stabilize their internal emotional chaos.
 Because abusers do not know how to connect, they destabilizes the person who tries to connect with them.